 Tax revenue is money that sportsbooks pay to the state in taxes.
 It comes from net revenue, which is why tax revenue can be lowest during the month of the Super Bowl.
 (Tax revenue often picks back up during March Madness.)

-Tax revenue’s seasonality may surprise Californians in their first year of legal sports betting.
+Tax revenue’s seasonality may surprise Californians in their first year of legal sports betting with apps such as Caesars Sportsbook California.
 It’s higher during football season than during the slow summer season.
 However, tax revenue often drops in February because sportsbooks award so many promotional credits to bet on the Super Bowl.

 Tax revenue is also a sliver of sports betting handle.
 New York made just over $63 million in online sports betting tax revenue.
 (New York taxes online sports betting winnings at 51%.)
 That’s 3.8% of the $1.7 billion that bettors wagered.
 With a proposed 10% tax rate on sports betting in California, that gap will be larger.
 Californians should be prepared for these patterns.